ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/publications.md

     <div class="pub__authors"><strong>Authors:</strong> Ayush Khaitan</div>
     <div class="pub__meta"><em>Advances in Mathematics</em> (accepted), 2023 &nbsp;•&nbsp; <a href="https://arxiv.org/abs/2308.02061">arXiv:2308.02061</a></div>
     <div class="pub__summary">
-      We construct fully non‑linear analogues of Perelman’s \(\mathcal W\)‑functional that are monotone along the Ricci flow and stationary only for shrinking Ricci solitons, via a Fefferman–Graham ambient metric adapted to manifolds with density.
+      We construct fully non‑linear analogues of Perelman’s \(\mathcal W\)‑functional that are monotone along the Ricci flow, and stationary only for shrinking Ricci solitons.
+We do so by constructing a Fefferman–Graham ambient metric for manifolds with density.
     </div>
   </article>